Democrats Can Calm Their 2020 Election Anxiety By Accepting There's No One Else

 "Democrats win when we are the party of common sense," the Obama official said, noting that Hillary Clinton and Obama made sure not to adopt policies outside the mainstream in the 2008 primary race.
 "Some of these ideas are going to scare all those suburban women that delivered us 2018."

-Democrats took back the House in 2018 by winning more than three dozen seats, many of which were in right-leaning districts.
+Democrats took back the House in 2018 by flipping more than three dozen seats held by Republicans, many of which were in right-leaning districts.
 With Democrats in the House going down the impeachment path, some in the party are holding their breath to see how that plays with the general-election electorate.
 So far, independents have flipped and started to trend with Democrats on at least approving of the impeachment inquiry.

 "This hand-wringing seems to happen every presidential election — perhaps more acute this time because of the threat Trump poses to our country and the strong desire to beat him," said Karen Finney, a Democratic strategist who worked on the 2016 Clinton campaign and was an adviser to Stacey Abrams during her bid for Georgia governor in 2018.